OPM/LBPM/docs/source/userGuide/models/mrt/mrt.rst

 Model parameters
 ***************************

-The essential model parameters for the color model are
+The essential model parameters for the single-phase MRT model are

 - ``tau`` -- control the fluid viscosity -- :math:`0.7 < \tau < 1.5`